lamberta/devkit-doc/api/ui/widget/listview.md

 ### clear ()

-Remove all items from the datasource.
-Note that this will cause the "Remove" event to be published for all the items currently in the list.
+Remove all items from the dataSource.
+Note that this will cause the `'Remove'` event to be published for all the items currently in the list.

-### getCount ()

-Returns
-:    1. `{number}`

-Return the number of items in the datasource.

 ### contains (key)